NDLAC has a comprehensive awards system designed to:

 - Attendance awards for athletes with 100 per cent attendance for the season.

 Athletes will receive 2 points for every day of attendance on Fridays/Saturdays at Foxglove.

 Athletes will receive bonus points if they are the holders of any new Centre Records or Season Bests (1st place & 2nd place) at the end of the season.

-Athletes will receive points for top-8 placings at Zone and Region and State Championships, in up to four nominated events.
+Athletes will receive points for top-8 placings at Zone, Region and State Championships, in up to four nominated events.
 Bonus points will be awarded for any Zone, Region and State records set.

-No points will be awarded for performances in any relays or State Multi events.
+No points will be awarded for performances in any relays or State Combined events.

 To preserve the sanctity of these prestigious awards, the formula will not be open to subjective scrutiny or alteration by anyone in the Centre.
 Should there be extenuating circumstances, an athlete’s situation will be individually reviewed.
 This should be raised directly with a member of the Executive Committee (President, Vice President, Secretary, Treasurer or Registrar) who will table this for consideration by the Executive Committee only.
 The decision of this group will be final.